sarodarte2/NanoRNA-ClusteringPipeline/README.md

 4. **Generate PycoQC Report:** Generates a quality control report using PycoQC.
 5. **Cluster Reads:** Clusters RNA reads using GeLuster, with support for clustering multiple samples.
 6. **Estimate Poly(A) Tail Lengths:** Estimates the lengths of Poly(A) tails using Nanopolish.
+7. **Event Alignment:** Aligns events using f5c, with support for GPU acceleration if CUDA is installed.

 ## Logging
 A single log file is generated for each pipeline run, located in the 'logs' directory specified in the configuration file.
 The log file is named with the current date and time for easy identification.